 |

 I also modelled the Whyachi MS05 main power switch.
 I'll use one in CheepShot 3.0 and in Mildly Impolite.
-The model is in the
+The model is in the Solid Models section of the website.

 |